Quansight-Labs/quansight-labs-site/posts/2020/08/reproducible-builds.md

 [2]: https://reproducible-builds.org/
 [1]: https://www.cs.cmu.edu/~rdriley/487/papers/Thompson_1984_ReflectionsonTrustingTrust.pdf

-While security is one of the earliest concepts that advocated for reproducible build, there are a number of other advantages to ensure the same artifacts can be reproduced identically.
+While information security practitioners were one of the earliest groups who advocated for reproducible builds, there are a number of other advantages to ensure the same artifacts can be reproduced identically.

 For the users of the Scientific Python ecosystem, the notion of reproducibility/replicability is not new, and is one of the critical idea behind the scientific process.
 Given some instructions from an author, you should be able to perform some experiments or proof, and reach the same conclusion.
-When the contrary then your instructions or hypothesis are missing some variable elements and your model is incomplete; having a complete model, reproductible, is one of the necessary component to be able to trust the results and build upon it.
+When you see the opposite then your instructions or hypothesis are missing some variable elements and your model is incomplete; having a complete model, reproducibility, is one of the necessary component to be able to trust the results and build upon it.
 We are not going to enter into the exact distinction between reproducible and replicable, both have their goal and uses.